 The scheme is subject to a once only payment of £40.

-Participants will receive a Log Book to record their hours spent hacking.
+Participants can download a Log Book to record their hours spent hacking.

 Records mut be submitted to the Society on an annual basis to verify claim Subject to ratification* the following awards will be made: